willymcallister/willymcallister.github.io/_videos/opamp-non-inverting.md

 An op-amp can be used to amplify a voltage.
 The increase in voltage (gain) is determined by the ratio of the resistors in the circuit.

-(This version of the video has a small error corrected.)

 Created by Willy McAllister.

+This is an updated version of the same [video](https://www.youtube.com/watch?v=_Ut-nQ535iE) on Khan Academy.
+A small flaw has been repaired.